gigbat/test-cubicfox/README.md

 3. Go to the root folder and run `docker compose build`.
 4. Go to your browser and type in the search section `http://localhosta:8080/`

+:exclamation: Please, after finished working with Docker stop all containers to avoid any conflicts :exclamation:
+`docker compose down`.

 ## How to start BMW-API using the starter class? ##
 1. Install Java 8+.
 2. Install any IDEA.
 Recommended Intellij IDEA.